NeuroJSON/jdata/JData_specification.md

 of indices that points to the specific node.

-A JData-compliant parser must be able to retrieve JData elements via the below pseudo-code interface using a linear index vector
+A JData-compliant parser must be able to retrieve JData elements via the below pseudo-code interface using an index vector or reference string
 ```
    JD_Node item = JD_GetNode(JD_Node root, [i1, i2, i3, i4, ...], is_compact)
+      or
+   JD_Node item = JD_GetNode(JD_Node root, "key")
 ```
 where `i1` is the index of the data on the top-most level (relative to the root level of the `"root"` object), `i2`, is the index along the 2nd level, and so on.
 Each index is an